New Castle County Law Library is located in the Leonard L. Williams Justice Center.

 The New Castle County Law Library provides legal research resources and information for the public, the judiciary, legal professionals and other governmental officials.
 The library is often a starting point for people involved in court cases who don’t have attorneys (also called self-represented litigants).
 Public access to legal information is a critical component of open and equal access to the justice system.
 The library provides access to legal research resources and information.
 Our goal is to maintain as many current and historical legal research resources as possible.
 The collection is updated regularly.
 A list of the most recent updates is available on the New Acquisitions page.
 There is patron free access to Thomson Reuters Westlaw and Lexis Advance. and free Wi-Fi.
 Self-represented litigants may file appeals to the Delaware Supreme Court in the library.

-The public is welcome to use the library and all its resources whenever the building is open by appointment only.
-To schedule an appointment, please email firstname.lastname@example.org or call (302) 255-0844.
+The public is welcome to use the library and all its resources whenever the building is open.
+If you have questions about library access, or would like remote assistance, please email email@example.com or call (302) 255-0844.

 Word processing is available for completing court forms and court-related documents.
 People without attorneys may file appeals to the Delaware Supreme Court in person at the library.
 The librarian can provide guidance on the proper procedures, forms and documents needed to file an appeal.
 Legal advice is not available.
 The library staff is ready to assist you and looks forward to your visit.